graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration6.md

 ### 1. `DataLoaderPair<TKey, T>.Loader` property removed

-This property was not used internally and is not normally exposed accessible from user code.
+This property was not used internally and should not be necessary by user code or custom implementations.
 Removal was necessary as the value is released after the result is set.